openhab/openhab-addons/bundles/org.openhab.binding.ism8/README.md

 Description:

-+ Put here any description you'd like.
-This helps you to identify the channels in the PaperUI
++ Put here any description you'd like or the description for the data point ID from the Wolf manual.

 Configuration:

-+ id=1            - Please enter here the ID of the data point you'd like to map to this channel
++ id=1            - Please enter here the ID of the data point you'd like to map to this channel.
+A list of the available IDs are available within the Wolf manual.
+The supported IDs are depending on the firmware version of the ISM8 and the connected systems.
 + type="1.001"    - Please enter here the knx type of the data point.
-You can find the data type in the Wolf ISM8 document.
+You can find the data type in the Wolf ISM8 document as well.
 + write=true      - This parameter defines if the channel is bidirectional.
 The parameter is optional and by default false.

 Note: